cedric66/cks-exam-scenarios/cluster-hardening-2/step2/step.md

 # Step 2: Assign ClusterRole and RoleBinding to the Service Account

 Create a Cluster Role with name `secret-list` to the resources `secrets` and verb `get, list`.
-Bind the ClusterRole to the `api-call` service account that only allows the operation needed by the Pod.
+Bind the ClusterRole to the `call-api` service account that only allows the operation needed by the Pod.

 Check the logs of the `service-list` Pod again to verify.
 You shall see a changes in the logs against the previous step.